 4. Refreshing Design to have more control

 The OP 8 whole design is very different from OP 7.
 In OP 7, the built-in browser sits below the workflow and the customized area.
-OP 8 interface is super clean with an upgraded menu bar and workflow on the left-hand side of the browser.
+The OP 8 interface is super clean with an upgraded menu bar and workflow on the left-hand side of the browser.

 1. Sidebar is smarter

 The “Quick Filter” and “Recent Tasks” filters on the sidebar are ready to access your recent project with a simple click.
 Compared to OP 7, the new release now allows you to access your project quickly without having to go back to the dashboard and search through the entire list of scraping tasks.
-You can cut in quickly even if the sidebar is collapsed.
+You can cut in quickly even if the sidebar collapses.

 2. Manage silos of tasks at your fingertips